chiphuyen/lazynlp/README.md

 	default_skip:

-		set to True if you want to automatically skip all URLs that contain domains and extensions that are known to be scraper-unfriendly.
+		set to True if you want to automatically skip all URLs that contain domains and extensions that are known to be scraper-unfriendly or NSFW.

 		You can see the list of excluded domains at lazynlp/exclude_domains.txt.

 		You can see the list of excluded extensions at lazynlp/exclude_extensions.txt

 	You can also add your own domains and extensions to skip with domains and extensions and arguments.